greg-1-anderson/Robo/docs/collections.md

 In the previous example, the path to the temporary directory is stored in the variable `$work`, and is passed as needed to the parameters of the other tasks as they are added to the collection.
 After the task collection is run, the temporary directory will be automatically deleted.
 In the example above, the temporary directory is renamed by the last task in the collection.
 This allows the working directory to persist; the collection will still attempt to remove the working directory, but no errors will be thrown if it no longer exists in its original location.
 Following this pattern allows Robo scripts to easily and safely do work that cleans up after itself on failure, without introducing a lot of branching or additional error recovery code.

+Temporary directories may also be created via the shortcut `$this->_tmpDir();`.
+Temporary directories created in this way are deleted when the script terminates.

 ### Temporary Files

 Robo also provides an API for creating temporary files.
 They may be created via `$this->taskTmpFile()`; they are used exactly like `$this->taskWrite()`, except they are given a random name on creation, and are deleted when their collection completes.
 If they are not added to a collection, then they are deleted when the script terminates.

 ### The Temporary Global Collection

-Robo maintains a global collection named Temporary that is used to keep track of object temporary objects that are created, but not added to any collection.
-These objects are automatically removed when the script terminates.
+Robo maintains a special collection called the Temporary global collection.
+This collection is used to keep track of temporary objects that are not part of any collection.
+For example, Robo temporary directories and temporary files are managed by the Temporary global collection.
+These temporary objects are cleaned up automatically when the script terminates.

-To make a task behave like a temporary object, extend \Robo\Contract\CompletionInterface, and wrap the task object using `Temporary::wrap()` in its loadShortcuts factory function.
-Then, the task's `complete()` method will be called if its collection completes or rolls back.
+It is easy to create your own temporary tasks that behave in the same way as the provided temporary directory and temporary file tasks.
+There are two steps required:

+- Implement \Robo\Contract\CompletionInterface
+- Wrap the task via Temporary::wrap()

-The taskTmpFile factory function looks like this:
+For example, the implementation of taskTmpFile() looks like this:

 ``` php
 <?php